staging-951d-madcitymultimedia/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/api-versions.md

 If your API is connected to a Git repository, publishing a version syncs the selected elements (definition and collections) to your workspace in the Postman cloud.

-> You must have the [API Admin role](/docs/collaborating-in-postman/roles-and-permissions/#api-roles) to publish an API.
+> You must have the [Admin role for an API](/docs/collaborating-in-postman/roles-and-permissions/#api-roles) or the [Workspace Admin role](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) to publish an API.

 To publish an API version, do the following: